 When we create a chart, by default Excel creates a primary horizontal axis and a primary vertical axis.
 For simple datasets, this default option may be enough for us.
 But for more complex datasets, we require some extra methods.
 In this short tutorial, we are going to dive into those methods.

-1. Insert Scatter Plot with Two Vertical Axis on Opposite Sides in Excel
+1. Inserting Scatter Plot with Two Vertical Axis on Opposite Sides in Excel

 For this method, we have the following 3 variables data set.
 We have created a simple scatter plot using this dataset.
 As we can see, the variation of the Y variable is hard to spot.
-Let us add a vertical axis to this plot.
+Let us add a vertical axis when the plotting have two variables

 - Firstly, right-click on the orange data series.